3enedict/ignition/README.md

 cargo test -- --ignored --test-threads=1
 ```

-And here are the ones for the unit tests :
+And here's the one for the unit tests :

 ```bash
 cargo test